madhu-sudhan-rao/kanban-board/README.md

 ## Features
 Drag-and-Drop Tasks: Move tasks between columns (To-Do, In Progress, Completed) using drag-and-drop functionality.
 (PENDING)

 Add New Columns: Dynamically add new columns to the board as needed.
-(PENDING)

 Task Management: Create, edit, and delete tasks within each column.
 (DELETE PENDING)